✈ Free worldwide shipping on all orders

 FeatureClassic FitSlim Fit

-Shoulder FitExtends 0.5-1” beyond natural shoulderAligns with natural shoulder
+ShouldersExtends 0.5-1” beyond natural shoulderAligns with natural shoulder edge

-Layering CapacityAccommodates thick sweaters, suitsBest with thinner layers, light sweaters
+Layering CapacityCan accommodate thick sweaters, suit jacketsBest with thinner layers like light sweaters

 5. Body Types and Fit Compatibility